panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `super(name)` inside the child class `ContentWriter` executes the constructor of the parent class `User`.

 Note that inside the child constructor you must execute `super()` before using `this` keyword.
-Calling `super()` makes sure that the instance is initialized and ready.
+Calling `super()` makes sure that the parent constructor initializes the instance.

 ```javascript{4-5}
 class Child extends Parent {